Srivaths-P/Dockerless-Online-Judge/README.md

 *   **Asynchronous Judging:** Submissions are pushed to a high-performance `asyncio` queue and processed by a pool of background workers, ensuring the web interface remains fast and responsive.
 *   **Advanced Judging Logic:**
     *   **Custom Validators:** Support for problems with multiple correct answers (e.g., floating-point precision, path-finding) via custom validator scripts.
-    *   **Configurable Languages:** The language for validator and generator scripts can be configured.
-*   **Test Case Generator:** Problems can include a `generator` script that users can trigger from the UI to see sample test cases.
+    *   **Test Case Generators:** Problems can include a `generator` script that users can trigger from the UI to see sample test cases.
 *   **Contest Lifecycle Management:** Full support for `Upcoming`, `Active`, and `Ended` contest states, with access controls to hide problems before a contest starts and block submissions after it ends.
+*   **Configuration & UX:**
+    *   Configurable cooldowns for submissions and test case generation on a per-problem basis.
+    *   Persistent in-browser code editor state that saves code per problem as the user types.
 *   **Comprehensive Logging:** Detailed JSON logs track user activity, submission lifecycle events, and generator requests for auditing and analytics.

 ## System Architecture